 Present opportunities for students to engage in a wide variety of activities that are intellectually stimulating, prepare them for post-graduate careers and increase the likelihood that they will successfully complete their programs of study at PVAMU.

-Academic Insights is a newsletter highlighting the accomplishments of Prairie View A&M University faculty, staff, and students, upcoming events, and announcements.
-To have a story, event, or announcement included in Academic Insights, please email firstname.lastname@example.org.
+Academic Insights is a newsletter, generated by the Office of Academic Affairs, highlighting the accomplishments of Prairie View A&M University faculty, staff, students, and alumni.
+To have a story featured in Academic Insights, please email firstname.lastname@example.org.

 “I have wanted to thank you for quite a long time.
 It is not for a single act or anything of that nature, but instead for opening my eyes and changing the way I see the world.”
 This statement is most likely a statement most teachers want to hear from one of their students at least once in their careers.
 Dr. James A. Wilson, Jr., a man who wears many hats at Prairie View A&M University, including being an instructor in PVAMU’s Honors Program, received that statement, as part of an email, from a student he taught more than a decade ago.
 “This young man took my course, The History of Images and Hollywood’s Construct of Black People, at the University of Texas in Austin about ten years ago,” said Wilson.
 “It was my first time teaching the course, which I had created.
 Interestingly, this year marks the ninth time I have taught this course at PVAMU, and each time, it is never the same experience.
 Given the political and cultural climate in the United States, this course still transforms me and my students every year.”